-In case your reminder automation has run successfully, you can then open the signed contract created from the template you have chosen.
-There should be automatically assigned in the task sidebar view renewal reminder task with the exact same properties as the ones you have picked under the configuration of your automation.
+There should be automatically assigned in the task sidebar view renewal reminder task with the same properties as the ones you have picked under the configuration of your automation.

-Using the functionalities of Contractbook task sidebar view, you are able to amend any changes to the created reminder task if necessary, including marking it as resolved.
+Using the functionalities of the Contractbook task sidebar view, you can amend any changes to the created reminder task, including marking it as resolved.

 Note: you can only mark a task as completed if you are assigned to it.

-Of course, you can also find the task in the general tasks management dashboard which also gives you the possibility of adjusting the task's properties and accessing directly the document it is assigned to.
+- Of course, you can also find the task in the general tasks management dashboard, which allows you to adjust the task's properties and directly access the document it is assigned to.